KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_876725060554080287_880927102097055764_transcript-energy-drain-effects-have-a-delay.html)

 **Theory:**
 Shimenawa Set Energy drain also do not happen immediately.
-There is about a 7-frame delay (can be more depend on latency) from the moment your character elemental Skill is used to when you character actually lose Energy.
+There is about a 7-frame delay (can be more depend on latency) from the moment your character Elemental Skill is used to when you character actually lose Energy.

 **Evidence:**
 Frame count (from beginning till 2:00): [YouTube](https://www.youtube.com/watch?v=3esuFmKuwo0)

 Extra Razor, lisa, sayu, chongyun framecount: [YouTube](https://www.youtube.com/watch?v=BSztCPB5leY)

 [Imgur](https://imgur.com/a/pmYsziS) - Childe using Shimenawa, still able to cast E into Q while getting the Normal Attack damage buff.
-I attack at the beginning to showcase the dmg difference after the buff.
+I attack at the beginning to showcase the DMG difference after the buff.

 [Imgur](https://imgur.com/a/4nqmqud) - Another example of Childe (credit to Seres from ChildeMains for this clip)